 While it’s a topic for another time, the possibility of Obstructive Sleep Apnea (OSA) should always be tossed around..
 A well-designed study in 2009 showed one in four OSA patients also grind their teeth in their sleep.
 OSA is a serious sleep disorder that’s responsible for a long list of health problems.

 In fact, 90% of people who die in their sleep have OSA that's never been treated!

 Bruxism could be the first clue that you’re stressing your body and a sleep study is in order.

 Sometimes it takes time to get an appointment for a sleep study.
 A simple, inexpensive nightguard appliance could be just what the doctor ordered to protect your jaw, teeth, and stop some of the jaw pain or headaches.
 You may decide to eventually invest in a custom nightguard, made just for you.
 There’s also a chance that treating a sleep disorder may take care of your pain while protecting your general health.

 Jaw pain or headaches seriously influence your ability to enjoy life the way you should.
 In some cases, they may be telling you there's a serious health disorder like sleep apnea under the surface.
 A solid game plan should include:

 In this local dentist blog, we discussed TMJ Pain,TMD Treatment Options, Local Dental Jaw Pain Discussion Online.
 TMJ Blog, TMD Disorder Pain Treatment Question: We asked Why Does My Jaw Hurt?
-Stem Cells in Dentistry Blog and how Stem Cell Therapy may be a way of treating Dental TMJ Pain.
+Having jaw pain can be very painful.
+Stem Cells in Dentistry Blog and how Dentistry Stem Cell Therapy may be a way of treating Dental TMJ Pain.
 We are looking to network with local dentists and dental practices.
 We are also at DentalChat looking to partner with innovative smart technology companies in the Ai space.